Do you want to display customer testimonials on your website?

-Customer testimonials are recommendations from satisfied users of your products and services.
-They’re a way of telling you if what you offer has value to other customers.
+Customer testimonials are recommendations and positive reviews from satisfied users of your products and services.
+They’re a way of telling business owners like you if your products or services have value to other customers.

-In some circumstances, testimonials come as paid endorsements from influencers.
-Yet the most common reviews are given voluntarily from happy customers, or by requests like post-purchase emails.
+Some testimonials come as paid endorsements from bloggers, but the most common reviews are given voluntarily from happy customers, or by requests like post-purchase emails.

-- Quotes: A short quote from customers summarising the key values of a product
+- Quotes: Text testimonials from customers summarizing the key values of a product

-- Videos: Customer accounts displayed through video recordings
+- Videos: Customer accounts displayed through video testimonials

 - Hero images: Large images are often shown at the top of websites overlaid with quotes